 Angkor Wat Temple, Cambodia- 8 New Wonders of the World.

-Unfortunately in 1886 King Ludwig II died and construction of the castle was not fulfilled and completed during Ludwig’s period.
-However he can spend only 172 days in a castle or 11 nights.
-The Neuschwanstein Castle was opened to the general public after his visionary death in 1886.
-Even today King’s vision and dreams live on the building’s stones and walls, therefore, Neuschwanstein Castle has become one of the most iconic and visited sites in Germany in order to welcomes 1.4 million visitors every year.
+Unfortunately in 1886 King Ludwig II died and construction of the castle was not fulfilled, however he can spend only 172 days in a castle or 11 nights.
+But completed during the power of Ludwig’s period.
+Today Castle was opened to the general public after his visionary death in 1886.
+Even today King’s vision and dreams live on the building’s stones and walls, therefore, Neuschwanstein Castle has become one of the most iconic and visited sites in Germany welcomes 1.4 million visitors every year.

 10 Quick Facts about Neuschwanstein Castle, Germany